Fiza1316/NXTECH-Web-Task-1/README.md

 # NXTECH-Web-Task-1

-This is a Music Player with the help of HTML , CSS and JavaScript ....
+This is a simple Music Player with the help of pure HTML , CSS and JavaScript ....
+In this Music Player there are some basic features of a music player like Play - Pause , Next - Previous..